 At the end of the course, you will be able to put this theory into practice by your practical assessment in a sport that you regularly compete in.

 A GCSE grade 5 in English Language, grade 5 in Maths, and grade 66 in Science.

 You will be formally assessed by an end of course exam in your second year.
 This will represent 70% of your overall mark.
 Additionally, you will be assessed in one practical sport which represents 30% of your overall mark.

 You shall achieve an A Level in PE at the end of your two years.

 Sport is a massive growth industry and this course can provide a pathway to a wide range of sport and non-sport based careers.
 Common progression routes into university include PE teaching, sports science/studies/development or coaching, leisure management and physiotherapy.

-College sports equipment/clothing can be purchased through the PE department if you require it.
+College sports equipment and clothing can be purchased through the PE department if you require it.
 One condition for acceptance on the course is that you will be expected to purchase a text book alongside a set of exam booklets - designed by physical education college staff - to help you with coursework, homework and assignments.
 This can be done through the college and details will be given to you during the first week of your course.
-Students will be expected to also attend an A level PE revision day provided by the OCR exam board which will greatly benefit their exam study.
+You will be expected to also attend an A-Level PE revision day provided by the OCR exam board which will greatly benefit their exam study.

 This is a highly theoretical course and has minimal practical application other than the final practical grading assessment.

 If you're looking to achieve a C grade in your practical assessment, then we suggest that you train, practice, and regularly compete in your chosen sport.